tiran/defusedxml/README.txt

 defusedxml
 ==========

+    "It's just XML, what could probably go wrong?"

-The `defusedxml package`_ contains several Python-only workarounds and fixes for denial of service vulnerabilities in Python's XML libraries.
+The `defusedxml package`_ contains several Python-only workarounds and fixes for denial of service and other vulnerabilities in Python's XML libraries.

 The `defusedexpat package`_ comes with binary extensions and a `modified expat`_ libary instead of the standard `expat parser`_.